oracc/nammu/README.md

 of ancient Near Eastern studies.
-It originated in an AHRC-funded research project [Prof. Eleanor Robson](https://www.ucl.ac.uk/history/people/academic-staff/eleanor-robson) ran at the University of Cambridge several years ago and is now continuing to run from University College London.
+It originated in an AHRC-funded research project [Prof. Eleanor Robson](https://www.ucl.ac.uk/history/people/academic-staff/eleanor-robson) ran at the University of Cambridge several years ago and is now continuing to run from University College London in collaboration with University of Pennsylvania (Philadelphia).

 ##What is Nammu?